codegenuis/Angular-Products-/README.md

 ```

 ## Assumptions
-- Products are loaded from a static JSON file
+- Products are loaded from a mock API
 - Filters apply client-side only

 ## Improvements